deepstne/website/pages/creative.md

 The sandbox is open to the public and no member application is necessary.
 On the Creative server you may run `/public` or `/sandbox` in order to access the world.

 ### Plot worlds
-Our plot worlds are filled with square plots that our members can claim.
+Our plot worlds are filled with square plots that our players can claim.
 It's like the sandbox but sectioned off, and nobody can edit your claims unless you give them access.

 The plot worlds on the server come in two sizes, 85x85 and 251x251.
 We run the [PlotSquared](https://github.com/IntellectualSites/PlotSquared) plugin for plot management.